keyxcode/littlelemon-api/README.md

 `/groups/delivery-crew/users`
 - GET
-    - Manager: returns all delivery crew
+    - Manager: Returns all delivery crew members
 - POST
     - Manager: `201 Created` Assigns the user in the payload to delivery crew group
+    - Body:
+        - username

 `/groups/delivery-crew/users/{userId}`
 - DELETE
     - Manager:
-        - `200 OK` if deletion is okay
+        - `200 OK` removes user from delivery crew
         - `404 Not found` if user is not found

+---

+### Categories endpoints

+`categories`
+- GET
+    - All authenticated users: `200 Ok` Lists all categories
+- POST
+    - Admin: `201 Created` Creates a new category item
+    - Body:
+        - title

 ---